Travel DestinationsWalt Disney World (FL)

 How should you book your Disney vacation?
 The answer to this partly depends on you.

-Booking directly with Disney is good for those who are confident about exactly what they want.
-They’ll need to monitor for discounts and rebook on their own.
-I should note that when I told a travel agent that my reason for doing it myself was that I didn’t want to bother an agent with multiple changes, she laughed at me in the nicest possible way.
+⭐ Booking directly with Disney is good for those who are confident about exactly what they want.
+They’ll need to watch for discounts and rebook on their own.
+I should note that when I told a travel agent that I do it myself because I don’t want to bother an agent with multiple changes, she laughed at me in the nicest possible way.
 They’re used to it, she said, and they don’t mind.

-Travel agents have a well-deserved reputation for taking away the stress of vacation planning, which can be especially helpful if you’re a first-timer.
-Agents can help with decisions, find great deals, be proactive about rebooking to catch discounts, and they really shine if there’s a problem when you’re already on your way.
+⭐ Travel agents have a well-deserved reputation for taking away the stress of vacation planning.
+This can be especially helpful if you’re a first-timer.
+Agents can help with decisions, find great deals, and proactively rebook for discounts.
+And they shine if there’s a problem when you’re already on your way.
 Plus, they’re free to use!
-If you’re set on making the initial reservation directly with Disney, you can transfer it to a travel agent within 30 days of booking.
+If you’re set on making the initial with Disney yourself, you can transfer it to a travel agent within 30 days of booking.

-Disney Vacation Club point rentals offer huge savings if you want to stay in a Deluxe resort.
+⭐ Disney Vacation Club point rentals offer huge savings if you want to stay in a Deluxe resort.
 The trade-off is that you may not find what you want.
-You’ll also definitely want travel insurance because cancellations and changes are Not A Thing in the point rental world.
+And you’ll want travel insurance because cancellations and changes are Not A Thing in the point rental world.

-Third-party sites are limited to room-only bookings, and cancellation policies can be less flexible than Disney’s.
+⭐ Third-party sites limit you to room-only reservations, and may have stricter cancellation policies.
 But if it’s dry season in Disney special-offer world, they can be a good way to find a reduced rate on lodging.

 What’s your favorite way to book a Disney vacation?
 What has worked and not worked for you in the past?
 Let us know in the comments!